 Our Artisan Development Program fosters the growth of the next generation of traditional craft artisans.
 It offers professional development including mentorship, education practice, and studio space for artisans committed to pursuing craft education as a professional pathway.
 We believe that the future of traditional northern craft must be nurtured amongst the emerging artisans of today—and that our campus is an exciting place for that growth to happen.

 Resident Artisans in the program build in-depth experience in their craft, while enhancing the vitality of North House Folk School.
 They cultivate meaningful relationships, develop craft and teaching skills for future leadership, and forge connections with regional, national and international institutions and artisans.

 Program Vision and Direction

 The Artisan Development Program began in 2017 with an initial cohort of two artisans.
 Each year two additional resident artisans join the program, with each cohort spending two years in the program.

 The program of study for artisans includes the following:

 - Craft Study- engagement with a professional mentor, dedicated studio space, budget for mentorship, materials, and tools

-- Teaching Skill Development- assisting instructors in courses at North House, independent teaching for North House, complete resource improvement projects to benefit classrooms
+- Teaching Skill Development- assisting instructors in courses at North House, independent teaching at North House, complete resource improvement projects to benefit classrooms

 - Professional Development and Public Engagement- traveling to conferences, festivals, and regional events to build professional networks, sell work, and represent North House, as well as demonstrating and representing program on campus.
 Participating in artist development trainings and opportunities.

-- International Connections- assist in creating opportunities for international instructors to visit and teach at North House, spend several weeks travelling and researching craft in Scandinavia in second year of the program
+- International Connections- assist in creating opportunities for international instructors to visit and teach at North House, spend several weeks traveling and researching craft in Scandinavia in the second year of the program